aabouzaid/opsview-as-ansible-inventory/README.md

 * Make a query for active SSH check, and if it return ssh port number it will stop here.
 * If active check didn't return ssh port number, then it will check passive check which always will return a number.

 Now we have all the data we need which are again: Server Group, Server Name, IP/Hostname, and SSH port.
-We need just format it in one of 3 formats: OpenSSH config, Anisble JSON, or pure JSON.
+We need just format it in one of 4 formats: OpenSSH config, Anisble static/INI-like, Anisble JSON, or pure JSON.

 Configuration.